tstuefe/ojdk-stathist-patch/README.md

 ## Runtime costs?

-Almost nil.
+Very small.
 The feature uses up ~80KB memory.
 CPU load is neglectible (DaCapo benchmarks do not twitch.)

 ## Motivation

-This feature has been really popular with support over the years.
+This feature has been popular with our support over the years.
 Be it that the VM is starved for resources by the OS, that we have some slowly developing leak situation or a fast native leak etc: these values are a first and easy way to get a first stab at a situation, before we start more expensive analysis.
+Especially useful in post-mortem analysis, since the history gets printed as part of the hs-err report.

-The explicit design goal of this history was to be very cheap - cheap enough to be *always on* and getting forgotten.
-It is, in our port, enabled by default.
+The statistical history is cheap enough to be *always on*, by default, and getting forgotten.
 That way, if a problem occurs at a customer site, we immediately see developments spanning the last 10 days, without having to reproduce the issue.

 It is also robust enough to be usable during error reporting without endangering the error reporting process or falsifying the picture.